This post contains affiliate links. As an Amazon Affiliate if you purchase through those links I earn a small commission. Thank you

 These are vegetarian samosas but if you want to make them vegan use vegan butter to make your pastry.
 I’ve successfully made vegan puff pastry with vegan butter for these Vegan Sausage Rolls so I have no qualms suggesting that you can use it here.

-Let’s make Air Fryer Samosas!
+Let’s make Samosas in the Air Fryer !

 I’m going to preface this post with this simple fact; these are not traditional samosas and I am not from India.
 BUT I am making these for my Facebook group the Great British Baking Show Bake-Along.